Gutenberg Editor is so close – we can all start using it?

 Some of you already asked others may be wondering – if once dismissed would the callout reappear again?

 If you have done that and already and dismissed the “Try Gutenberg” message on your newly updated WordPress website or maybe we were able to convince you to give Gutenberg a try – you can easily opt-in and activate Gutenberg for your project with a few simple steps.
-You will need to navigate to the “Screen Options” drop-down on the Dashboard in your WordPress Administrative area and check the “New Editor” option.
+You will need to navigate to the “Screen Options” drop-down on the Dashboard in your WordPress Administrative area and check the option called “New Editor”.

 WordPress today and what WordPress of tomorrow will be – Matt Mullenweg vision